martinjrrr/Linux.dots/README.md

 `ls -l -R` using the -R (recursive) flag lists all files in each subdirectory

-`ls -n` to using the -n flag lists the user ID instead of the user name
+`ls -n` using the -n flag lists the user ID instead of the user name

+`ls -X -1` using the -X -1 flags lists the files by extension type in alphabetical order, directories will be listed first

+`ls -l -h -S` using the flags -l (list) -h (human-readable) and the -S flag will sort the files by size.

+`ls -l -t` using the flag -t will sort files by when they were last modified

+`ls -l -h -S -r` using the -r flag will reverse any sort orders

+`ls -t | head -1` to get the newest file in the directory

+`ls -t |tail -1` to get the oldest file in the directory

 _____________________________________________________________________________________